asja-b/asja-b/README.md

 # Asja Brčaninović

-I'm a third-year Software Engineering student at the Faculty of Information Technologies, University "Džemal Bijedić" in Mostar.
+Third-year Software Engineering student at the Faculty of Information Technologies, University "Džemal Bijedić" in Mostar.
 I'm passionate about web development and building things that are both functional and well-designed.

 Currently active in the **GirlTHing Full Stack Development Program**, working on frontend and backend projects in a team environment.